spacetelescope/stak-notebooks/docs/source/tables.fitsio.rst

 may or may not need to byteswap your image data depending on which system it was originally written on.

+Below we show an example with a local file. **This example will not run unless the filename is replaced with one of your local files.**

 .. code:: ipython3

     # Standard Imports